-A place as big as Kruger National Park has lots of facts.
-Here are some interesting and fun ones to keep you informed.
+It’s a fact!
+A place as big as Kruger National Park has lots of fun pieces of interesting information.

 |What country is Kruger National Park in?||South Africa|